Suppen/Telegram-API-wrapper-for-JS/README.md

 * **0.15.0**: Re-added support for promises.
 Callbacks still work
 * **0.14.0**: Changed format of the result object in callbacks.
 This update **WILL** break your bots, but it should be easy to fix them again
 * **0.13.0**: Support for inline bots, and major refactoring
-* **0.12.1**: Inserted a missing | in the code, and cleaned the code a bit
-* **0.12.0**: Supports the new getFile() method.
-Also has a helper method called "helperDownloadFile", which actually gets the file for you

-PS: If someone wants to write tests for this package, please do, and send me a pull request on github